-Let’s talk logo’s.
+Let’s talk about logos.
 What they are, why you need one, how to make them, and how to use them (surprisingly, something most people don’t plan on!).

 Logos: Dressing Your Business for Success